South Florida icon Gus Machado dies at 87

 (WSVN) - Gus Machado, an icon and South Florida legend in the car dealership industry, has died.

-7News confirmed the news first posted to Twitter by Hialeah Mayor Esteban Bovo.
+7News confirmed the news first posted to Twitter by Hialeah Mayor Esteban Bovo, Monday night.

 Along with building an award-winning dealership in Gus Machado Ford, Machado was also known for dedicating his time and efforts to the South Florida community.
 In 2008, he created the Gus Machado Family Foundation with the purpose of contributing to multiple charitable organizations and establishing a legacy to leave behind for his family and community.